seek4science/seek/tech/releases/index.md

 Patch release with a couple of bugfixes.

-  * Fixed back-button after search
+  * Fixed the back-button after search
   * Prevent email password being auto filled by browser

 Also added support to start easily and safely adding links to help pages in user guide.